ChawlaAvi/Question_Answering_on_SQuAD/README.md

                  '''

      After every epoch, the model is saved in a foled named **saved_model** and results are stored in a folder named              **results** so you should also create these folder before excuting the code.

+Accuracy and loss for both train as well as dev data are also examined using Tensorboard.
+One can run a Tensorbaord session to see the performance of the model.